jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.3.5 EuclideanAllocation

-Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform..
+Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform.

 *Parameters*: